credsign/credsign.github.io/README.md

 # CredSign Terminal
 The terminal lets you publish and view content using the Ethereum blockchain.
 The result is an always available, censorship resistant source of information.
-The termnal is currently in beta on the Ethereum test network, available at <https://credsign.github.io/terminal>.
+The terminal is currently in beta on the Ethereum test network, available at <https://credsign.github.io/terminal>.

 # Development enviroment setup